 OHIP is a full time, paid summer internship designed to link the skills and interests of students with the needs of workers employed in an under-served or high hazard job.
-Teams of two interns are assigned to a union or worker organization where they receive supervision from a designated staff member and an academic mentor (Site Coordinator) at one of the OHIP training sites: San Francisco Bay Area, Los Angeles, San Diego, Chicago (graduate students ONLY), New York City (graduate students ONLY) and Boston.
+Teams of two interns are assigned to a union or worker organization where they receive supervision from a designated staff member and an academic mentor (Site Coordinator) at one of the OHIP training sites: San Francisco Bay Area, Los Angeles, San Diego, Chicago (graduate students ONLY), New York City (graduate students ONLY), Boston and New Orleans (New Site 2015!).
 Additional sites may be announced for summer 2015.

 Work on a Multidisciplinary Team